ctx/ws-session/README.md

 <dd>Points to your favorite menu e.g. dmenu -nf #333 but can also be another
 menu application.</dd>
 <dd>Can be set in the rc file.</dd>
+<dt>S_SHELL_HISTORY/S_SHELL_DIRS</dt>
-<dd>The file name of your shell history without the dot.
+<dd>The file name of your shell history/zdirs without the dot.
 To have a separate
 shell history on every workspace the command ws-session -p can be used.
-Eg. in your shellrc:
+Those two variables are only used in the functions of app/urxvt.sh there might be a app/xterm.sh where those two variables could be used too.
 </dd>
 <dd>Can be set in the rc file.</dd>
 </dl>